-Phase 1 of the Salem Apartments project is compatible with tree protection measures outlined in Salem Code Chapter 808 - Preservation of Trees and Vegetation.
-There are 41 non-exempt trees within project limits for Phase 1.
-Six (6) of the 41 trees, or 15 percent, are proposed for preservation and an addition 8 mitigation trees are required.
-Tree protection fencing, alternative construction methods, and project arborist oversight during paving, foundation construction, excavation, and grading will protect preserved trees.
-Since over 30 percent of the critical root zone of the trees 2419, 2420, 2429, 3602, and 4098 will be disturbed during construction, a tree variance may be required.
+Phase 2 of the Salem Apartments project is compatible with tree protection measures outlined in Salem Code Chapter 808 - Preservation of Trees and Vegetation.
+There are 14 non-exempt trees within project limits for Phase 2.
+Ten of the 14 non-exempt trees, or 71 percent, are proposed for preservation.
+Tree protection fencing and project arborist oversight during excavation for the foundation for Building N will protect preserved trees.